 Applications of vibratory finishing

-Sometimes, vibratory finishing may be used just for simple cleaning as they’re great at removing grease and dirt from components after machining.
+Vibratory finishing is excellent at removing grease and dirt from components after machining.

-A well-tuned process can actually get your component a highly desirable high-gloss finish.
+A well-tuned process can get your component a highly desirable high-gloss finish.

 Media as a crucial agent for material finishing